-In virtually every first-person shooter game, the ability to control weapon recoil is fundamental.
-After all, that’s what “shooting well” means — taking good aim while controlling the recoil of a weapon… and that will be the topic of this article.
-We’ll talk about what spray patterns are in CS:GO, why you should learn them, and how to do it effectively.
-This is an extensive topic, so unless your name is “s1mple” and you exploit every spray pattern perfectly, there's a good chance you'll find some tips that will take your shooting skills to the next level.
+Let’s talk about what spray patterns are in CS:GO, why you should learn them, and how to do it effectively.
+This is an extensive topic, so unless your name is “s1mple” and you exploit every pattern perfectly, there's a good chance you'll find some tips that will take your shooting skills to the next level.

 The spray pattern is the way bullets go when firing continuous fire (full-auto).
-In CS:GO, each weapon has a unique recoil pattern; some more similar to each other and some less so.
+In CS:GO, each weapon has its own unique spray pattern; some more similar to each other and some less so.
 To see how a particular weapon's spray moves in, all you have to do is keep firing while standing still and without moving your mouse.

-To control a spray pattern, all you have to do is “mirror” it, i.e., move the mouse in the opposite direction than the pattern suggests.
+To control a recoil pattern, all you have to do is “mirror” it, i.e., move the mouse in the opposite direction than the pattern suggests.

 Why should you learn spray patterns?

 By skillfully controlling the recoil, you shoot at the exact location of your target.
 In short, without any recoil control, bullets fly chaotically past the crosshair location.
 You might be thinking, “sure, but I never learned any recoil patterns, and I still have a pretty high rank.”
 Wrong!
 You did learn, just subconsciously.

 By playing the game for numerous hours, your muscle memory has picked up how to control weapon recoil without knowing any theory.
 However, it's entirely possible that if you haven't heard of the phrase “spray control” before and rely only on your muscle memory, you have deficiencies that are holding you back from achieving higher ranks and success in the game.
 But that's why you're reading this article, right?